 The Princess Alexandra Gardens alongside the River Len are a carpet of Daffodils, Narcissi and Anemones presenting a vibrant burst of colour.
 Later in the year, guests are treated to the splendor of Azaleas and Rododendrons.

-New at Leeds Castle for 2022 - Step into the 1930s and discover the new interpretation of Lady Baillie’s country house retreat.
+Lady Baillie’s Story - Step into the 1930s and discover the interpretation of Lady Baillie’s country house retreat.

 Be transported to the 1930s and discover the rescue and restoration of the Castle and its transformation into complete interiors styled by Anglo-American heiress Lady Baillie and her collaborators.
 See new unique displays to introduce you to one of the most sophisticated, yet enigmatic female owners of the Castle.